Undergraduate Enrollment in Graduate Classes

 Financial Aid

-• Federal financial aid (i.e., Pell Grant, Federal Student Loans, etc.) can be awarded only for courses that apply to a student’s primary degree and courses can only be awarded for one degree at a time.
-Therefore, undergraduate federal financial aid cannot be awarded for graduate courses that are not counting toward the undergraduate degree.
+- Financial aid can only be awarded for courses that apply to a student’s primary degree and courses can only be awarded for one degree at a time.
+Therefore, undergraduate financial aid cannot be awarded for graduate courses that are not counting toward the undergraduate degree.

-• To qualify for full undergraduate financial aid, a student must be in a BS program AND be enrolled in minimum of 12 credits at UG Level.
-Financial aid for UG enrollment for fewer than 12 credits a semester will be pro-rated or unavailable.
+- Financial aid for UG enrollment for fewer than 12 qualifying credits a semester will be pro-rated or unavailable.

-• If a change is made to the course level at any time, students are responsible for any changes to tuition and financial aid.
+- If a change is made at any time, students are responsible for any changes to tuition and financial aid.

 Undergraduates in Graduate Courses FAQS